ziyunhx/storm-net-adapter/src/storm-starter/README.markdown

 First, you need `java` and `git` installed and in your user's `PATH`.
 Also, two of the examples in storm-starter require Python and Ruby.

 Next, make sure you have the storm-starter code available on your machine.
-Git/GitHub beginners may want to use the following command to download the latest storm-starter code and change to the new directory that contains the downloaded code.
+If you have already downloaded storm from http://storm.apache.org/downloads.html then you will find the storm-starter code under your `apache-storm-<version>/examples/` directory.
+Alternatively, Git/GitHub beginners may want to use the following command to download the latest storm-starter code and change to the new directory that contains the downloaded code, but make sure you have the same version of `storm` running.

     $ git clone git://github.com/apache/storm.git && cd storm/examples/storm-starter